tsunrise/delayed-hits/README.md

 ### Download and Preprocess the Network Trace

-We have the following traces available to use:
+We have the following trace available to use:

 - `data/net-traces/chicago.toml`: The Chicago trace at 2014-03-20 from 13:50 to 14:00.
 This trace is used by the authors in the paper.
-- `data/net-traces/chicago-lite.toml`: A smaller version of the trace used by the authors in the paper, mainly for testing purposes.
+-  You can adapt the toml file to download other traces from CAIDA.

+Here is how to download and preprocess the Chicago trace:

 1. Request dataset access from CAIDA: <https://www.caida.org/catalog/datasets/request_user_info_forms/passive_dataset_request/>.
 You need have access to